kennygrant/bestiary/scope.md

   s = "hello world"
 ```

-## Defers run at the end of the function

-The defer statement does not run at the end of a block, but at the end of the containing function.

 ## Switch fallthrough

 Case statements inside a switch in go **do not fall through by default**, so break is not required.
 You can use the fallthrough keyword to do so if you require.